-"phase of the authorised development" means one of the generating units described in Work No. 1 as listed in Part 1 of this Schedule and any development which is associated with or ancillary to that generating unit as described in Work No. 2 as listed in Part 1 of this Schedule, and "phase" and "phases" are construed accordingly;
+"phase of the authorised development" means one of up to two phases described in a written scheme under requirement 2(2) comprising at least one of the generating units described in Work No. 1 as listed in Part 1 of this Schedule and any development which is associated with or ancillary to that generating unit as described in Work No. 2 as listed in Part 1 of this Schedule, and "phase" and "phases" are construed accordingly;

-"relevant highway authority" means the highway authority for the area in which the land to which the relevant provision of this Order applies is situated;
+"relevant highway authority" means the highway authority for the area in which the authorised development is situated;